1rpc/1rpc/README.md

 # One Robot Per Child - Main Repository

-__*One robot per child* is a german initiave startet from makerspace bonn to increase technical scills of german pupils.
+__*One robot per child* is a german initiave startet from makerspace Bonn to increase technical scills of german pupils.
 So at the moment the  project is complely described and documented only in german language!__

 In diesem Repository sind alle Informationen gebündelt, die man benötigt um mit unserem Kit eigene Projekte umzusetzen und vorhandene Informationen zu erhalten.